Are you good at games?

 We are all dots connected to one another

-It also supports me to see the bigger picture, that we are all just points, and we relate, individually, to everything equally.
-That’s pretty cool.
+It also supports me to see the bigger picture, that we are

 What can we take practically from this observation?